SFDO-Tooling/MetaDeploy/README.rst

 `<https://localhost:8080/>`_.

 We need to serve local development on HTTPS to support Salesforce's requirement for an HTTPS callback for OAuth.
-You'll have add the local certificate exceptions to your browser, as they'll be self-signed and not automatically trusted.
+You'll have to add a local certificate exception to your browser (following the browser prompts) the first time, as they'll be self-signed and not automatically trusted.

+The WebSocket server (to live-reload on file changes) listens on ``wss://localhost:5000``.
+In FireFox, this requires first visiting `<https://localhost:5000/>`_ to add another local certificate exception.

 To run worker in development::